hendrikmelse/smart_home/controllers/led_strip_client/README.md

 with LedStripClient() as strip:
     strip.clear()
     strip.set_brightness(10)  # Set the brightness to 10%
-    strip.fill(255, 0, 255, show=False)  # Fill magenta, but dont blit to the strip yet
+    strip.fill(255, 0, 255, show=False)  # Fill with magenta, but don't blit to the strip yet
     strip.fill_section(3, 10, 0, 255, 0)  # Fill leds 3-10 with green
 ```